Internet-of-People/mips/new/mip_process_and_guidelines.md

 ## MIP Rationale

-We intend MIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Mercury.
+We intend MIPs to be the primary mechanisms for proposing new features, for collecting community input on an issue, and for documenting the design decisions that go into Mercury.
 Because the MIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 For Mercury implementers, MIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the MIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.